nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ### Terraform state

 Terraform manages the state of all the deployed resources via [backends](https://www.terraform.io/language/settings/backends).
 Terraform requires storing the state in order to keep track of the names, ids, and states of deployed resources.
-The simplest approach is storing the state on the local filesystem but isn't recommended and isn't the default of QHub.
+The simplest approach is storing the state on the local filesystem but this isn't recommended and isn't the default of QHub.
 `terraform_state` is either `remote`, `existing` or `local` with a default value of `remote`.
-This decides whether to control the state of the cluster `local` via tfstate file (not recommended), on an already `existing` terraform state store or remotely and auto creating the terraform state store.
+This decides whether to control the state of the cluster `local` via a tfstate file (not recommended), on an already `existing` terraform state store, or remotely and auto creating the terraform state store.
 See [terraform remote state](https://www.terraform.io/language/state/remote) docs.
 If you are doing anything other than testing we highly recommend `remote` unless you know what you are doing.

-The following are examples. `remote` and `local` are straightforward.
+The following are examples for `remote` and `local`.
 For a `local` provider that deploys on an existing kubernetes cluster the kubernetes remote backend is used.

 ```yaml
 terraform_state: